CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 kkayttaj-2001659-taito-WRKDIR/genomes/zebrafish/Danio_rerio.GRCz10.fa.zst</pre>

 Moving data to Allas file-by-file is slow and produces large amounts of objects.
 It is often more efficient to upload data to Allas one directory at a time and store the data in bigger chunks.
-For example to upload the zebrafish directory I first go to the _genomes_ directory:
+For example, to upload the zebrafish directory I first go to the _genomes_ directory:
 ```text
 cd $WRKDIR/genomes